cambiotraining/hpc-intro/trainers/trainer_notes.md

 # Trainer notes

-The following notes are intended as guidelines to help trainers prepare to deliver these sessions.
 In general there are two main resources:

 - A [slide deck](https://docs.google.com/presentation/d/1KmnSznETddQdRYa6UAXtT-eMOsW7tEwbsOh0fK62c84/edit?usp=sharing), containing supporting slides for various sections of the course (detailed below).